This post was originally published on July 31, 2018, and was updated on March 4, 2020.

-Studies conducted by the Nielsen Group have shown that 82 percent of site visitors spend their viewing time reviewing the text in product descriptions.
+Buyers need to know what they’re purchasing.
 Specifications such as size dimensions, color descriptions and types of fabric matter to potential customers looking to buy your offerings.

 If you don’t have descriptions included with your products, now is the time to add them.

 Establish an editorial calendar with content specifically for your blog.

 Updating your website doesn’t need to happen every day, but you should make a point to regularly post content your readers will be interested in.